City Watch of King's Landing

-After figuring casualties and desertions, the number of men available is down to 4,400.
+After figuring casualties and desertions, the number of men available is down to forty-four hundred.
 Command then falls to Ser Addam Marbrand, Lord Tywin Lannister's daring cavalry captain.
 Despite problems with paying the men, Commander Marbrand is forbidden by Queen Cersei from dismissing any from service.
 Tywin orders Addam to break the knees of those who deserted in the battle.

 When being brought to his trial for the death of Joffrey, Tyrion is escorted by Addam Marbrand and six watchmen rather than the Kingsguard, most of whom had testified against him.
 A hundred gold cloaks stand guard in the throne room.

 Ser Addam is relieved to leave his troubling duties to join Ser Jaime Lannister in a mopping-up campaign in the Riverlands.
 In his place Cersei appoints the illiterate hedge knight Osfryd Kettleblack, who is later removed by the small council after Cersei's arrest by the Faith.
 In his place they promote Humfrey Waters to lead the gold cloaks.